ENDYOU3/Face_Recognition/README.md

 # Face Recognition [ Python used OpenCV ]
+Face recognition is a method of identifying or verifying the identity of an individual using their face.
+Face recognition systems can be used to identify people in photos, video, or in real-time.
 ## Feature
 **Face detector**
    -  Find all the faces that appear in a picture